SageSELab/sageselab.github.io/README.md

-## Welcome to the Code Repository for the SAGE Software Engienering Research Group at GMU
+## Welcome to the Code Repository for the GMU CS Virtual Open House 2021

 ### Overview

-This is the repository that hosts the web code for the SAGE Lab at GMU.
+This is the repository that hosts the web code for the GMU CS Virtual Open House for accepted students.